brigadecore/brigade/README.md

 Eventually, the worker spawned to process the event, and any jobs spawned by the worker, should all display a `SUCCEEDED` status.

-Congratulation!
+Congratulations!
 You're using Brigade 2!

 ## The Brigade 2 Ecosystem